factorly-dev/factorly/README.md

 </center>

 Factorly is a local runtime for agent tool chains.
 It manages tool calls, injects credentials from an encrypted vault, enforces governance rules, and logs everything.
 Your agent sees workflows, tools, and data.
+It never receives your credentials, only the tool's response.
 Secrets stay secret.

 ![Screenshot of Factorly UI](docs/images/screenshot-rm.png)